Is Cell Phone Radiation Dangerous or Not?

 Which smartphones emit a lot, which emit little

-The following table shows the SAR values for a selection of smartphones from different manufacturers, with the ones with the
+The following table shows the SAR values for a selection of smartphones from different manufacturers.
+The SAR value is given – measured at the ear and on the body.

 Archos 55 Diamond Selfie | 0,15 | 1,56 |